-Maturing businesses build processes because processes reduce cost, which frees up resources to invest into differentiation and delight.
+Maturing businesses build processes because processes reduce cost which frees up resources to invest in differentiation and delight.

 Processes reduce training costs and reduce the likelihood of errors.
 Processes also reduce variability in both the quality of the output and the expected time needed to achieve the output.

 And businesses build processes around whatever technology they have on hand.